 Cuts or Puncture on the Eye

-- Do not attempt to clean or wash the eye
+- Do not attempt to wash the eye with clean water

-- Do not attempt to remove any object stuck in the eye
+- Do not attempt to remove any sharp object stuck in the eye

 Burns to the eye are treated as normal burns.
 Burns on the eyes are medical emergencies.
 Immediately call for emergency medical services.
-Remove the source of heat and move the victim to safety.
-Run cold water over the burn.
-Do not run water over major burns, instead seek immediate treatment from a doctor.
-Do not break any blisters as it leads to loss of water from the victims body and also infections.
-Place a clean bandage over the burn and seek specialized treatment.
+Remove the source of heat and move the eye injury patient to safety.
+Run cool water over the burn.
+Do not run water over major burns.
+Instead, seek immediate treatment from a doctor.
+Do not break any blisters, as they lead to body water loss and infections.
+Instead, place a clean bandage over the burn and seek specialized treatment.

 The eye is a sensitive body organ.
 Injuries to the eye can lead to complications and blindness.
 To protect your eyes from damage and injuries: